 The reason we explain this is that the higher up on this list your building is, the less likely it is to catch fire – and if it does, you’ll probably be facing less damage because the material is more fire resistant.
 And all of that can translate to lower insurance rates.

-To put it simply, this means what you’re using your building for.
 Your insurance rate depends on what kind of business you have and what kind of work you do.

 To illustrate, let’s compare an auto repair shop with a retail store.
 The auto shop does welding and stores many chemicals and flammable liquids.
 The retail store, on the other hand, only has clothes.
 The auto repair shop is more likely to face a fire, so they’ll probably pay more for their insurance.